 Seven Annual Sabbaths

 1. As God was speaking the old covenant from Mt.
 Sinai, what kind of annual festivals did he command?
-Ex.
-23:14-17.
+Exodus 23:14-17.
 What other names were given to these festivals?
-Deut.
-16:16.
+Deuteronomy 16:16.

 Because circumcision was a requirement for participation in the Passover celebrations, and gentiles did not have to be circumcised, the early church recognized that gentiles were not required to participate in the Passover commanded in the law of Moses.

 The early church was not making an exception to the law, and it was not saying that gentiles did not have to obey God.
 It was recognizing that gentiles never did have to keep the Passover.
 God never required such a thing.
 This law, like many laws of Moses, simply did not apply to them.